Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type A

 \begin{Lemma} Suppose that $S$ is a straight line diagram.
 Then $S$ factors through a unique $\varepsilon$-separated idempotent diagram $L(S)$ that is minimal in the dominance order. \end{Lemma}

-\begin{proof} Up to isotopy we may assume that $S$ is contained in the interval determined by $X$.
+\begin{proof} Up to isotopy we may assume that $S$ is contained in the region defined by $X$.
 Using isotopy, pull the leftmost string in $S$ as far to the left as possible.
 Using isotopy again, pull the second string as far to the left as possible, so that it remains at least $\varepsilon$ to the right of the first string.
 Continuing in this way proves the lemma. \end{proof}

 The diagram $L(S)$ in \autoref{L:Separated} is the \emph{left justification} of $S$.